 Colossians 3:16 encourages us to “let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs.”
 We aim to let the word of Christ dwell in us as we sing by singing songs that are rooted in and saturated with scripture.
 We value rich theology in the content of our songs, and we take great responsibility in selecting new songs through a biblical lens.
 Scripture also influences and guides us in what types of songs we sing.
 We try to sing a wide variety of songs (adoration, confession, lament, assurance, thanksgiving, etc…) at Grace Bible Church in order to accurately reflect the breadth and depth of the psalms, hymns and spiritual songs found in the Bible.
 We believe that having this variety is both biblical and healthy for the Christian Church.

-When we gather each Sunday, we have the opportunity to remember and celebrate the story of God (Creation, Fall, Redemption, Consummation).
-We experience and remember this story through structuring our service and songs to reflect the progression that God is holy, we are sinners, Jesus saves us, and Jesus sends us.
-Our music and singing aims to help remind us week-in and week-out of God’s story and our place in his story.
+When we gather each Sunday, we have the opportunity to celebrate and be shaped by the story of God (Creation, Fall, Redemption, Consummation).
+We experience and remember this story through structuring our service and songs to reflect a gospel progression that God is holy, we are sinners, Jesus saves us, and Jesus sends us (taken from Rhythms of Grace by Mike Cosper).
+Our music and singing aims to help remind us week-in and week-out of God’s story and our place in His story.

 It doesn’t take long, reading through the Bible, to realize that God’s people are a singing people (Ex.
 15:1-18), His Church is a singing Church (Eph.
 5:19), and God himself is a singing God that “exults over us with loud singing” (Zeph.
 3:17).
 The Bible speaks hundreds of times about singing, with many direct commands to sing.
 Paul writes in Ephesians 5:19 to “speak to one another with psalms, hymns and spiritual songs.”
 By singing together as the body of Christ we remind each other and ourselves of the gospel, and we set our preferences aside to come together as one family (young & old) and unite our voices around the name of Jesus Christ.
 Our desire is to cultivate and foster a rich culture of congregational singing at Grace Bible Church.